redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 {{< image filename="/images/playbook_prometheus-alerts.png" alt="prometheus alerts image" >}}

 The following is a list of alerts contained in the `alerts.yml` file.
-There are several points consider:
+There are several points to consider:

 - Not all Redis Enterprise deployments export all metrics
 - Most metrics only alert if the specified trigger persists for a given duration